drmrlong/me/management-style.md

 ## Habits and Nuance

 **I am an introvert** even though I seem outgoing at times.
 Prolonged exposure to humans is tiring.
-The bigger the group the quicker it happens, so if after a long day I retreat to my headphones and work don't be offended.
-It also means I'm more likely to speak up in smaller groups (although I try to fight this bad habit in bigger ones).
+The bigger the group the quicker it happens, so after a long day I tend to retreat to my headphones and work.
+It also means I'm more likely to speak up in smaller groups (although I try to fight this bad habit in bigger ones), or when its with folks I know well.

 **I play devil's advocate** This happens more the harder someones pushes on a topic.
-I also do it more the better I know you, and in 1on1 situations.
+I'll also do it in 1on1 situations to fully flesh out an idea or topic.
+If you think I'm pushing for a different solution then the one you're suggesting... it may be this habit more then a full opinion.

 **When I ask you to do something that feels poorly defined** you should ask me for both clarification and the priority of it.
 I might still be brainstorming.
 These questions can save everyone a lot of time.